Preparing to buy your first home

 Ask yourself a few questions: How much do you have in savings?
 How much debt do you have?
 Where is your money going every month?
 Are you able to take on additional or unexpected expenses?

-What kind of home do you need?
+Consider the kind of home you need

 If you don’t need a whole house or a yard, consider a condominium or townhouse.
 These options can be more affordable and can serve as great starter homes for first-time buyers.